 In Finland, where district heating networks provide over 60% of all heat, a study by the VTT Technical Research Center found that a system of SMRs providing 300MW of heat in a CHP function, could feasibly replace fossil fuels to provide district heating to the >1.4 million population of metropolitan Helsinki.

 As it currently stands in the UK, SMRs and AMRs remain an attractive remain attractive as an option but with unproven potential.
 Optimistic forecasts point towards a decade or more before techno-economic viability can be reached.
 However, we are at a critical juncture where any investment in the promotion, research and development of clean energy technologies is key, whether public or private.
 Ultimately, a tangible roadmap towards a clean energy future will likely require a symbiotic relationship between many different existing and emerging technologies.

-‘Small nuclear’ technology could be part of this and play a key role, not just for the UK in reaching our 2050 targets, but for the wider world in its bid to decarbonise in the interests of future generations.
+I believe that ‘small nuclear’ technology could be part of this and play a key role, not just for the UK in reaching our 2050 targets, but for the wider world in its bid to decarbonise in the interests of future generations.